MerceaOtniel/HybridAlpha/README.md

 In order to train the network you need to run main.py

 MakeGraph.py is the tool used for generating graphs based on the data that is logged during training

+you will find a list of parameters that you want to set in each scritpt.
+Modify the parameters there in order to take effect.